Snow field

 Meltwater from snowfields fill tarns on Mount Rainier.

-A snow field, snowfield or neve is an accumulation of permanent snow and ice, typically found above the snow line, normally in mountainous and glacial terrain.
+A snow field or snowfield is an accumulation of snow and ice, typically found above the snow line, normally in mountainous and glacial terrain.
+It consists of old snow an névé.
+Snow lasting longer than a year becomes denser and is then designated as firn.

-Glaciers originate in snowfields.
+Glaciers originate in snow fields.
 The lower end of a glacier is usually free from snow and névé in summer.
-In the upper end and above the upper boundary of a glacier, the snow field is an ice field covered with snow.
+In the upper end and above the upper boundary of a glacier, the snow field is an ice field covered with snow which transforms into firn.
 The glacier upper boundary, where it emerges from under a snow field, is ill-defined because of gradual transition.